5 questions to ask when you’re considering a counter-offer

 Our initial reactions to a counter-offer can be emotional and impulsive – a flush of pleasure at feeling in demand, perhaps, and the feel-good factor of an unexpected pay rise.
 Loyalty and affection for your current colleagues and workplace can play a part too.

-But it's important to separate the emotional side of leaving your job with the reasons behind your decision, says Katie Drewitt, an expert consultant who places temporary secretarial and business support staff in the North of England.
-“It can feel like going through a break-up when you leave your job,” she says, “but try to distance yourself and be rational.”
+But it's important to separate the emotional side of leaving your job with the reasons behind your decision, says Henry.
+“It can feel like going through a break-up when you leave your job,” he says, “but try to distance yourself and be rational.”

-She recommends making sure you take a few days to consider your options.
+He recommends making sure you take a few days to consider your options.
 Draw up a list of pros and cons, and discuss the issue with family and friends you trust.
-In this way, you can make sure that your decision has been carefully argued, and isn’t just based on an initial emotional reaction.
-“Don't be blindsided by the emotion of leaving a workplace; focus on the reasons you decided to do so,” she adds.
+This way, you can make sure that your decision has been carefully argued, and isn’t just based on an initial emotional reaction.
+“Don't be blindsided by the emotion of leaving a workplace; focus on the reasons you decided to do so,” he adds.

 3. Is the pay rise enough to stay?
 And why are you only being offered a pay rise now?